 1. Easily Accessible and Easy to Use

 Some of the biggest things to look for in incident management software are accessibility and ease of use.
+These are also qualities of good security systems.
 There should be a centralized location or dashboard that can be easily accessed by whoever needs it on whatever device they need to use.

 It should also be easy to use.
 The software should collect and store incidents, responses, and all pertinent information.
 It should also make it easy for users to view, find things, generate reports, and analyze the data to find the insights they need.
 If the software is clunky, outdated, or difficult to use, those are some common signs your security technology needs an upgrade.